 1. The apparent "Big Bang" concept of universal organization of matter which asserts a beginning to the universe seems to limit the possibilities of an unlimited time for evolutionary development (i.e., naturalism).

-2. The starts and stops in the fossil records may imply a "punctuated equilibrium" which asserts that evolutionary chance occurs in spurts (possibly God's on-going creative acts) and not necessarily only gradual change over time.
+2. The starts and stops in the fossil records may imply a "punctuated equilibrium" which asserts that evolutionary chance occurs in spurts (possibly God's on-going creative acts) and not necessarily only gradual change by mutation or adaptation over time.

 3. An old earth and a recent special creation of humanity is a pre-suppositional model I choose to embrace until I understand more from my study of the Bible, archaeology, and modern science.
 The order of these shows my bias (but we all have them)!

 4. Science is not an enemy to me, nor a savior!
 It is so exciting to live in this age of increasing knowledge!
 It is so comforting to be a hermeneutically informed believer!
 Integration of faith and reason, or the Bible and Science, with credibility, is a wonderful possibility!
 A new book has encouraged me in this quest – John H. Walton, The Lost World of Genesis One: Ancient Cosmology and the Origins Debate.

 VI.
 Present assumptions as to the age of the earth

 A. The radiometric dating of moon rocks and meteors has been consistent at 4.6 billion years.
 They contain the same elements as the planets of this solar system so the inference is that our sun and its associated planets, comets, and asteroids were formed at this time.
 The oldest earth rocks have been radiometric dated at 3.8 billion years.